SystemsApproach/7E/introduction/protocols.rst

 peer, instructing it how to handle the message when it is received.
 UDP does this by attaching a *header* to the message.

-Generally speaking, a header is a small data structure—from a few bytes to a few dozen bytes—that is used among peers to communicate with each other.
+A header is a small data structure—from a few bytes to a few dozen bytes—that is used among peers to communicate with each other.
 As the name suggests, headers are usually attached to the front of a message.
 In some cases, however, this peer-to-peer control information is sent at the end of the message, in which case it is called a *trailer*.
 The exact format for the header attached by UDP is defined by its protocol specification.
 The rest of the message—that is, the data being transmitted on behalf of the application—is called the message’s *body* or *payload*.
 We say that the application’s data is *encapsulated* in the new message created by UDP.

 To make the discussion a more concrete, :numref:`Figure %s
 <fig-udphdr>`, :numref:`%s <fig-iphdr>`, and :numref:`%s <fig-ethhdr>`
-depict the header for three protocols we use as running examples in this section: UDP, IP, and Ethernet, respectively.
-The examples include two different (but common) formats for depicting protocol
+depict the header for three protocols we use as examples in this
-headers: as a sequence of fields spread over 32-bit words (UDP and IP) and as a sequence of fields of specified bit lengths (ETH).
+section: UDP, IP, and Ethernet, respectively.
+The examples include two different (but common) formats for depicting protocol headers: as a sequence of fields spread over 32-bit words (UDP and IP) and as a sequence of fields of specified bit lengths (ETH).
 We'll explain the meaning of most of these fields in later chapters, but there is some commonality in all headers, which we describe in the next subsection.

 .. _fig-udphdr:
 .. figure:: figures/udphdr.png